BLACK HELICOPTERS

 "In winter, remember..."

 "Hank Washburn, Topeka.
 Say...
 I remember you from that reception, you're a Beedley boy, ain't you?
 Saw him pass over thataway.
-Been filling Charlie's ears with Catfish crap, haven't you?
+Been filling Charlie's ears with that Socialist Catfish crap, haven't you?
 No offense, in fact I got to hand it to you city fellas, always thinking ahead.
-North Kansas is the white man's territory, son, Tillerman turf, but you guys keep pokin' away... what they do Charlie, poke and probe and look for places to slip it into you from behind, these city slickers, right?
-When you get to be a full delegate, next time out, keep an eye out for this one, Charlie."
+North Kansas is the white man's territory, son, Tillerman turf, but you guys keep pokin' away... what they do Charlie, poke and probe and look for places to slip it into you from behind like some ol’ slipp’ry fish, these city slickers, right?” he snickered.
+“When you get to be a full delegate, next time out, keep an eye out for this one, Charlie."

 Glenn, dropping his glance, took a longer look at Punick's credentials... they were sort of yellowy, not the silver green that designated full, voting members.
-Yellow was for alternates, they could go almost everywhere the greens went, and even speak up in the caucuses, but didn't get to vote unless someone green got sick.
+Yellow was for alternates, they could go almost everywhere the greens went, and even speak up in the caucuses, but didn't get to vote unless somebody green got sick.

 In other words, a total waste of time.